sethpollack/ember-cli-deploy-change-log/README.md

 # ember-cli-deploy-change-log

-> WARNING: This plugin is only compatible with ember-cli-deploy versions >= 0.5.0
+> WARNING: This plugin is only compatible with ember-cli-deploy versions >= 0.6.0

-> WARNING This plugin requires your upload plugin to set `revisionsData.initialActiveRevisionKey`.
+> WARNING This plugin requires your upload plugin to implement `fetchInitialRevisions`.

 ###Install